sanikadhanwate/Hidden-Gems-in-Citation-Networks/README.md

 ---

-## My Contribution — Stage 2B: Bridge Scoring

-I was responsible for designing and implementing the complete bridge scoring algorithm in `src/community_and_bridge.py`.

 ### The Problem with Simple Betweenness Centrality
 Betweenness centrality — counting how often a paper sits on the shortest path between two others — sounds ideal for finding bridges.
 But on a graph this sparse, only 6 out of 306,326 papers had nonzero betweenness scores.
 The graph was too sparse for path-based measures.